rodmxw11/foot-inch-converter/README.md

 |"0 0 3/64" |fraction of an inch |

-The returned foot-inch vector contains 4 parsed floating point numbers:
+The returned foot-inch vector contains the 4 parsed floating point numbers:
  0. feet
  1. nil or inches
  2. nil or inch fraction numerator
  3. nil or inch fraction denominator

-### Convert the foot-inch vector
+### Convert the foot-inch vector ...

 #### To decimal feet